victorgarciaesgi/regle/docs/src/advanced-usage/rules-operators.md

 # Rules operators

-Regle provides a way to make operations between different rules.
+Regle provides tools to combine and operate on different rules.
+It includes four built-in operators, available in `@regle/rules`:
-Regle has 4 built-in operators for you to work with, available in `@regle/rules`.

 - `and`
 - `or`
 - `not`
 - `applyIf`

-They work with any rule you provide, in the limit of what the rule can do, mixing different rules that does not have the same input type can break.
+These operators work with any rules you provide, but combining rules with incompatible input types may lead to errors.

 :::tip
 All operators are compatible with `withMessage`, `withAsync` or `withParams`